20steps/alexa/README.md

 TODO:
 * Publish skill at Amazon (waiting for approval)
+* Provide API for Google Home / Actions and rename everything assistant.20steps.de (wip)
-* Refactor AbstractCustomBundle of Bricks platform to minimize glue code for user mgmt. and introduce speechlets into basic layer of Bricks (wip)
+* Refactor AbstractCustomBundle of Bricks platform to minimize glue code for user mgmt. and introduce assistantlets into basic layer of Bricks abstracting away Amazon Alexa / Skills and Google Home / Actions(wip)
-* Prepare Joblet for messages pushed to Alexa by speechlets (wip)
+* Prepare Joblet for messages pushed to Alexa by assistantlets (wip)
 * A lot more capabilities that help developers, system administrators and marketers  (wip)
 * Adapt for Echo Show as soon as it is available in Germany.
 * Automated tests and after that invite some developers to collaborate on speechlets for additional services.